Basque grammar: Questions

-There are two question markers: al for straightforward yes-no questions, and ote for tentative questions of any kind (yes-no or not).
+There are two question markers: al for straightforward yes–no questions, and ote for tentative questions of any kind (yes–no or not).
 Both al and ote are placed immediately in front of the finite verb form.
 The question marker al is not used pan-dialectally.
 In some dialects the same function is performed by a suffix -a attached to the finite verb form (thus the equivalents of the above examples are John ikusi duzu(i)a? and Badakia?).
 Still other dialects lack either interrogative al or interrogative -a.

+See Negation above concerning the use of negative polarity items; these may occur in yes–no questions.

+In choice questions, 'or' is either ala or edo, although the former is often taught as more correct.